pstepien77/set-b2bmanagementpolicy/README.md

 # set-b2bmanagementpolicy
  Azure - Manage B2B Management Policy settings with PowerShell

-Helps admin to update the B2BManagementPolicy for Allow/Block domain list for inviting external Users.
+Helps admin to update the Azure B2BManagementPolicy for Allow/Block domain list for inviting external Users.
 Powershell must be connected to target tenant before running this script (using Connect-AzureAD cmdlet).

 Operations available: